 3. In the Search field, type search criteria for nodes using a "seed query" in Basic or Advanced mode.
-You can search for Devices, Topology Elements, Applications, Application Components, and Business Services.
+You can search for Devices, Topology Elements, Relationship Types, Applications, Application Components, and Business Services.
 The nodes that fit your search display in the Preview Results pane, and the number of each type of node displays in the Node Type Counts pane.

-TIP: If you are looking for a very specific set of nodes, click the gear icon () to the right of the Search field and select Advanced.
+- TIP: If you are looking for a very specific set of nodes, click the gear icon (\\) to the right of the Search field and select Advanced.
 In this mode you can create an advanced search using AND or OR for multiple search criteria.
-For more information, see the "Advanced Search" chapter in the Introduction to SL1 manual.

-4. After you define a seed query, click the [Map Nodes] button.
+For more information, see the "Advanced Search" chapter in the Introduction to SL1 manual. - 4.
+Select the Auto-expand Nodes option to show nodes already expanded and showing all of their neighbors.
+If a node is not expanded, a (+) appears at the top of the node, and you need to double-click that node to expand it.
+This option is selected by default. - 5.
+After you define a seed query, click the [Map Nodes] button.
 The nodes that match your seed query appear in the map: